The Magazine Pro WordPress theme is a great choice for beginner bloggers – this is why.

-Yesterday I told you about 6 WordPress themes that are specifically optimized for Gutenberg (aka WordPress 5.0).
+Yesterday I told you about 6 WordPress themes that are specifically optimized for Gutenberg (aka the new block builder WordPress editor).

 One of those themes is the Magazine Pro theme from StudioPress.